keeperofdakeys/mpv-build/README.rst

     echo --enable-nonfree    >> ffmpeg_options

-(Do this in the mpv-build toplevel directory, the same that contains the Makefile and this readme file.)
+(Do this in the mpv-build toplevel directory, the same that contains the build scripts and this readme file.)

 Installing dependencies on Debian or Ubuntu
 ===========================================